WayneCrawford/PhasePApy/README.md

 The Associator includes the 1D and 3D Associator modules which uses phase arrival look up tables to associate earthquakes.
 The associator was tested for local to regional earthquake P- and S-phases, but the algorithm can be accommodated for any distance and possibly phase.

+ Association is performed in the following steps:
+   # Create a TravelTime table
+   # Input picks to a Pick table
+     - There's no way to tell it the phase, it figures it out in the following steps
+   # Identify Candidates
+     - assocND.LocalAssociator.id_candidate_events() identifies as candidates
+       all of one stations Pick pairs that are offset by a value consistent with the range of S-P times in the traveltime table
+     - Should maybe make another candidate builder that compares first arrivals across stations?
+   # Associate Candidates
+     - assocND.LocalAssociator.associate_candidates compares the projected origin
+       times for all candidates: if there are more than `nsta_declare` stations with origin times separated by less than `assoc_ot_uncert`, then an Association is declared.
+I think there can be more than one Association (if there is another good cluster at a different time)
+   # Add Single-Phase stations
+     - `assocND.LocalAssociator.single_phase()` adds in stations without a good S-P time.
+I haven't looked at this code yet.
+I wonder if a final_stations criteria wouldn't help for Lucky Strike, which may not have many good S-P times but which often has a good set of P-phase

 ## License
 PhasePApy is released as public domain under the Creative Commons Public Domain Dedication [CC0 1.0] (https://creativecommons.org/publicdomain/zero/1.0/legalcode).